DataDog/terraform-provider-datadog/website/docs/r/screenboard.html.markdown

 - `text` - (Optional) The query to use to get monitors.
 Example: "status:alert".
 - `count` - (Optional) The number of monitors to display.
 - `start` - (Optional) The start of the list.
 Typically 0.

-### Nested `widget` `monitor` blocks

-Only for widgets of type "uptime".

-Nested `widget` `monitor` blocks have the following structure:

-- `id` - (Optional) The numeric ID of the monitor to use in the uptime calculation.
-Example: 1234567.

-### Nested `widget` `rule` blocks

-Only for widgets of type "uptime".

-Nested `widget` `rule` blocks have the following structure:

-- `threshold` - (Optional) Threshold under which the color specified below should be displayed.
-- `timeframe` - (Optional) The timeframe to use to calculate uptime and compare it to the threshold.
-One of "7 days", "30 days", "Month-to-date", "90 days", "365 days", "Previous month"
-- `color` - (Optional) The color to display when the value is below the threshold.
-One of "green", "yellow", "red".

 ### Nested `widget` `tile_def` blocks